shihab-sa/shihab-sa/README.md

 ###

 <p align="left">
-Passionate and dedicated #Software Engineer with expertise in Front-End, Mobile Appdevelopment (React Native). and Back-End development as needed.
-I have strong foundations in Problem Solving, JavaScript/TypeScript, DSA.
+I'm Shihab_ Passionate and dedicated Software Engineer with expertise in  { Front-End,Mobile Appdevelopment (React Native). and Back-End } development as needed.
+I have strong foundations in Problem Solving, "Language Philosophy: C++, JavaScript, and TypeScript."
 I have solid Foundation of Computer Science.
 </p>

 ###